Lomzem/CSUChicoNotes/RELS-110/jainism/jainism.md

 - Born Vardhamana Jnatrpura c.
 599-527 BCE
 - Rejected royal life, left home at 30 to become ascetic
 - Committed to ascetics, attained enlightenment [[vocab-jainism#kaivalya|kaivalya]]
-- Seen as final (24th) Jina or Tirthankara: ford-maker, someone who helps others cross a perilous river of samsara
+- Seen as final (24th) [[vocab-jainism#Jina/Tirthankara|Jina or Tirthankara]]: ford-maker, someone who helps others cross a perilous river of samsara
 - Cycles of history, there will be future Jinas

 # Five Vows Taken by Ascetics